The Social Insurance Number (SIN) Code of Practice

 You must thoroughly compare and match the information from the SIR with the information provided by the client.
 The employee who found the issue must address any errors, inaccuracies or discrepancies in a person’s SIN record.
 If needed, you should apply the internal mechanisms and procedures.
 You should consult the relevant guidelines, training manuals and procedures for specific directives.

-If the error is a data capture error, we will check if we can:
+If the error is a data capture error, we’ll check if we can:

-If we cannot, the Social Insurance Number program will work with you, the partner, to inform the client about how to correct the data.
+If we can’t, the SIN program will work with you, the partner, to inform the client about how to correct the data.
 The program will also confirm what documentation the client will need to provide and the service options that are available to the client.
 This is the same approach for cases where the inaccuracy isn’t due to a data capture error.

 A client’s SIN record may require special attention.
 In this case, you must act appropriately.
 This includes referring the issue to Integrity Services Investigators.
-Investigators or other actors may also direct an employee to the Social Insurance Number program.
+Investigators or other actors may also direct an employee to the SIN program.

 6.2 Information about the SIN and Service Canada employees

-The SIN record contains all of the personal information from when someone applied for their SIN or asked us to modify their information.
-Modifying information could include name changes, for example.
-The SIR contains this information.
-This information may include a person’s name, date of birth, place of birth and parents’ names.
-The SIN record also contains dates of death.
+The SIN record holds all the personal information provided when an individual applies for their SIN or requests to update their information.
+These updates may include name changes, for example.
+The SIN record contains information like a person’s name, date and place of birth, their parents’ names, and if applicable, date of death.

 Where appropriate, the record may have specific conditions related to the SIN.
 The SIR also shows the status of inactive SINs and cross-referenced SINs.
 A SIN may have a pending file when a request is in progress or when a case warrants an annotation on the SIN record.

-Service Canada employees, like yourself, who have access to the SIR have their own unique user code.
+Service Canada employees who have access to the SIR have their own unique user code.
 With this code, the SIR records all of your actions (such as transactions and accesses) performed on the SIR.
 The SIN program receives a monthly report to track usage.
 It can request a detailed audit trail of any employee.

 Punitive measures for breaking the rules include verbal and written reprimand, suspension or demotion.
 Such measures may even include terminating employment.
 Employment and Social Development Canada legislation includes a Privacy Code.
 It lays out specific penalties.
 These penalties can be for unauthorized or inappropriate access, or for the use or disclosure of personal information.
 The maximum penalty is a fine of $10,000 and/or a jail term of 6 months.